Serbia more biting and hard-nosed

 After the third defeat in a row, national coach Murat Yakin is looking for the reasons.
-He also draws parallels with the weak phase in the fall of last year.
+He also draws parallels to the weak phase in the fall of last year.

 The away game against Serbia saw many unfortunate figures on the Swiss side.
 Breel Embolo was certainly one of them.
-The striker, who is still waiting for his first goal this season with Monaco, barely got into the game in Leskovac.
-He was neither able to hold the ball nor pass it on, slipping on the turf several times.
+The striker, who is still waiting for his first goal this season with Monaco, hardly got into the game in Leskovac.
+He was unable to hold or pass the ball on and slipped several times on the pitch.
 He changed his footwear after 30 minutes, but things didn't really improve.

 So it was fitting that he also failed from the penalty spot in the 72nd minute.
 "He wanted to force his luck," said Murat Yakin.
 Embolo had not been designated as the penalty taker, but he convinced his teammates that he was the right man for the job.
 "He took responsibility and apologized to the team afterwards.
 You can't be angry with him," said Yakin.
 Everyone has days like that.